“90 procent van de docu is bullshit”: ex-ploegmaat noemt Michael Jordan een leugenaar en is erg kritisch voor ‘The Last Dance’

 Jordan koestert gewoon wrok tegenover mij, man.
 Dat bewees deze docu ook.
 Als je iets negatiefs zegt over hem, dan zal hij je afbreken tot er niets meer overblijft van je reputatieHorace Grant

 In The Last Dance geeft Jordan aan dat hij denkt dat Grant de hoofdbron was voor het boek ‘The Jordan Rules’, dat best kritisch was voor ‘MJ’ als leider van de Bulls.
 “Leugens, leugens, en nog eens leugens”, reageert Grant.
-“Als Jordan een probleem met me heeft, laats ons dat dan als mannen regelen.
+“Als Jordan een probleem met me heeft, laat ons dat dan als mannen regelen.
 Laat ons erover praten.
 Maar hij blijft de leugen verspreiden dat ik de man ben achter de informatie in het boek.
 Het klopt dat Sam Smith (de auteur, red.) en ik altijd goed bevriend zijn geweest.
 Dat zijn we nog steeds.
 Maar ik zou nooit persoonlijke kleedkamerverhalen onthullen.
 Ik heb nooit begrepen waarom Jordan mij aanwijst als ‘de schuldige’.
 Hij koestert gewoon wrok tegenover mij, man.
 Dat bewees deze docu ook.
 Als je iets negatiefs zegt over Jordan, dan zal hij je afbreken tot er niets meer overblijft van je reputatie.”

 Jordan en Grant: ‘t zijn niet de beste vrienden, dat is wel duidelijk.
 Het is drie jaar geleden dat de twee nog direct contact hebben gehad, geeft Grant aan.
 “Het ging over golf, denk ik.”